 What are pitted acne scars?

-Pitted acne scars are a type of ice-pick scar and are characterized by a pitted, indent impression in the skin.
+Pitted acne scars are an acne scar type classified specifically as an ice-pick scar and are characterized by a pitted, indent impression in the skin.

 Indented acne scars vs pitted acne scars